mortadabff/Learning_Advanced_JAVA/README.md

 5."@Retention":
 This is also an annotation applied on an annotations when we create it Specifies how long the annotation should be retained (e.g., SOURCE, CLASS, RUNTIME).
+## 3 Serialization
+### def
+Serialization in Java refers to the process of converting an object into a byte stream, which can be easily stored in a file or sent over a network.
+Deserialization is the process of reconstructing the object from the serialized byte stream.
+This allows you to persist the state of an object or transfer it between different Java Virtual Machines (JVMs).
+### vue exemple of use in the folder "Serialization"